Majd-eddine-BEN-TAHAR/Basic-webpack-with-an-express-server/README.md

 - Transpiling Sass files to one CSS file using Webpack
 - CSS Autoprefixer
 - Transpile Javascript ES6 to ES5 code compatible for older browsers using Babel.
+- Converting images to base64 when their size is less than 10kb
 - Moving images from src folder to dist folder when running the app
 - Express Server
 - service-workers for offline capability